RandallJEllis/randalljellis.github.io/index.md

 <br>

 ##### CURRENTLY
-I am currently a Postdoctoral Fellow in [Chirag Patel's lab](https://www.chiragjpgroup.org/) in the [Department of Biomedical Informatics](https://dbmi.hms.harvard.edu/) at Harvard Medical School working on neurodegenerative disease using human biobank data including brain imaging, electronic health records, genomics, and methods from maching learning and statistical modeling.
+I am currently a Postdoctoral Fellow in [Chirag Patel's lab](https://www.chiragjpgroup.org/) in the [Department of Biomedical Informatics](https://dbmi.hms.harvard.edu/) at Harvard Medical School working on neurodegenerative disease using human biobank data including brain imaging, electronic health records, genomics, and methods from machine learning and statistical modeling.

 ##### PREVIOUSLY
 In 2023, I spent 8 months as a Postdoctoral Fellow in [Michael Levin's lab](https://as.tufts.edu/biology/levin-lab) at Tufts University working on single-cell genomics and calcium imaging analysis.